Running Composer and npm scripts with deployment via SCP in GitLab CI/CD

 1. rules:if: $CI_COMMIT_BRANCH == "dev" means that this build runs only when something is pushed to the dev branch.
 You can remove this block completely and have everything run on every push (but probably this is something you don’t want).

-What’s the deal with the artifacts?
-We tell GitLab CI/CD to keep the build directory (later on, you can download that as needed).
+The artifacts section instructs GitLab CI/CD to keep the build directory (later on, you can download that as needed).

-Why we do it this way
+Why do it this way

 If you’re using this only for stage server, you could do this in two steps: